imarc/handbook/beta/strategy.markdown

 ### Homepage Narrative

 Summary
-: Brief, 1-2 page document that defines all content, features and functionality required for the homepage.
+: Brief, 1–2 page document that defines all content, features and functionality required for the homepage.

 Time Req
-:	4–6 hours, and inclusion in the Functional Requirements Document
+: N/A (not usually broken out from [Small-scale Discovery](#SmallscaleDiscovery)

 This simple list and description acts as a starting point for the design and creative phase.
 It is done instead of a wireframe.